Why?

 Visual Studio Code: Many people like Vim, but I like VSC because it looks cute lmao.

-Disclaimer: I’m not a developer.
+I’m not a developer.
 I like to tinker with tech stuff in my free time, so creating a site like this is more like…lots of research, trial and error, and unanswered questions.
-There are still problems that I can’t really solve, like how to remove diacritics from heading links…(if you know how, please help).

 Here’s what I did: